General Dynamics F-16 Fighting Falcon: Improvements and upgrades

 Lockheed won many contracts to upgrade foreign operators' F-16s.
 BAE Systems also offers various F-16 upgrades, receiving orders from South Korea, Oman, Turkey, and the US Air National Guard; BAE lost the South Korean contract because of a price breach in November 2014.
 In 2012, the USAF assigned the total upgrade contract to Lockheed Martin.
 Upgrades include Raytheon's Center Display Unit, which replaces several analog flight instruments with a single digital display.

 In 2013, sequestration budget cuts cast doubt on the USAF's ability to complete the Combat Avionics Programmed Extension Suite (CAPES), a part of secondary programs such as Taiwan's F-16 upgrade.
 Air Combat Command's General Mike Hostage stated that if he only had money for a service life extension program (SLEP) or CAPES, he would fund SLEP to keep the aircraft flying.
 Lockheed Martin responded to talk of CAPES cancellation with a fixed-price upgrade package for foreign users.
 CAPES was not included in the Pentagon's 2015 budget request.
 The USAF said that the upgrade package will still be offered to Taiwan's Republic of China Air Force, and Lockheed said that some common elements with the F-35 will keep the radar's unit costs down.
 In 2014, the USAF issued a RFI to SLEP 300 F-16 C/Ds.

 Production relocation

 To make more room for assembly of its newer F-35 Lightning II fighter aircraft, Lockheed Martin moved the F-16 production from Fort Worth, Texas to its plant in Greenville, South Carolina.
 Lockheed delivered the last F-16 from Fort Worth to the Iraqi Air Force on 14 November 2017, ending 40 years of F-16 production there.
-The company resumed production in 2019, though engineering and modernization work will remain in Fort Worth.
+The company started serial production of the Lockheed Martin F-16V Viper in 2019, though engineering and modernization work will remain in Fort Worth.
 A gap in orders made it possible to stop production during the move; after completing orders for the last Iraqi purchase, the company was negotiating an F-16 sale to Bahrain that would be produced in Greenville.
 This contract was signed in June 2018, and the first planes rolled off the Greenville line in 2023.

-Tata Advanced Systems (TASL) and Lockheed Martin signed an agreement to produce F-16 wings in India on 4 September 2018.
-As of September 2019, the prototype wing from the Indian facility would be delivered by 2020.
-The wing prototype made in the Hyderabad facility of Tata–Lockheed Martin Aerostructures Limited (TLMAL) was delivered and certified in December 2021, paving way for the facility to be the sole provider of F-16 wings to Lockheed Martin.
-The wings were described as "a fuel-carrying 9-g, 12,000-hour, interchangeable and replaceable fighter wing".
-It is the same facility which is also the sole provider of empennages of C-130J at a rate of 24 units per year and produced 85 units by April 2018.